Daredevil (Marvel Comics character): 2000s

 The 2001 Daredevil: Yellow miniseries presented another take on Daredevil's origins, purporting to illustrate letters written to Karen Page after her death.
 The series depicts the early rivalry between Matt Murdock and Foggy Nelson for Page's affection, and incorporates many events depicted in the earliest issues of Daredevil.
 The supervillains the Owl and the Purple Man appear as antagonists.
 In this story, Daredevil credits Page with coining the phrase "The Man Without Fear", and she suggests to Daredevil he wear all maroon instead of dark red and yellow.

-Brian Michael Bendis wrote an long run of Daredevil stories in the 2000s.
+Brian Michael Bendis wrote a long run of Daredevil stories in the 2000s.

 David Mack brought colleague Brian Michael Bendis to Marvel to co-write the "Wake Up" arc in vol. 2, #16–19 (May 2001 – August 2001), which told the story of the troubled young son of Leap Frog.
 After an interlude, Bendis resumed his arc in issue #26 (December 2001), again collaborating with Alex Maleev, with whom he had previously worked on Sam and Twitch.
 As with Miller, Bendis and Maleev approached the series as a crime comic.
 In this run, Murdock meets his romantic interest and future wife Milla Donovan, who is also blind.
 Bendis's storyline also explores the re-emergence of the Kingpin and the betrayal of him by his associates.
 When Kingpin attempts to return to power, Daredevil beats him to the point of incapacity and declares himself a new "kingpin" of Hell's Kitchen, forbidding all criminal activity.
 In the Bendis and Maleev period, Daredevil's identity is leaked, first to the FBI and subsequently to the press.
 He becomes desperate to hold onto his increasingly tenuous secret identity, willing to make enormous sacrifices in service of this goal.
 At the conclusion of Bendis's storyline, Murdock is arrested and imprisoned alongside his adversaries, with the FBI hoping that he will be killed by his enemies.
 Bendis won an Eisner Award for Best Writer for his work on Daredevil, as well as other concurrent titles, in 2002 and 2003.
 Daredevil by Bendis and Maleev also won the Eisner for Best Continuing Series in 2003.
 Bendis says he was congratulated for this achievement by Frank Miller.
 However, Miller joked with him that the award was also his; Bendis responded that he was "glad that he knew I knew that without him, nothing we did would have existed."
 At the time he concluded it, Bendis had the longest tenure as writer in the history of the series, although this period was later exceeded by Mark Waid.
-Quesada briefly returned to the character, writing the miniseries Daredevil: Father (2004-2006).
+Quesada briefly returned to the character, writing the miniseries Daredevil: Father (2004–2006).